NeuroJSON/jsonlab/README.txt

 and type `addpath('/path/to/jsonlab')` in this file, save and exit the editor.
 MATLAB will execute this file every time it starts.
 For Octave, the file you need to edit is `~/.octaverc` , where `"~"` represents your home directory.

+To use the data compression features, please download the ZMat toolbox from https://github.com/fangq/zmat/releases/latest and follow the instruction to install ZMat first.
+The ZMat toolbox is required when compression is used on MATLAB running in the `-nojvm` mode or GNU Octave.
+ZMat can also compress large arrays that MATLAB's Java-based compression API does not support.

 === Install JSONLab on Fedora 24 or later ===